Popniten/2dv610-assignment-2-pe22gq-oe222ca/2dv610-system-test.md

 ## 1.3.
 Resources

-* Two persons, Tester #1 and Tester #2.
+* Two persons, Tester #1 (Tester #1 will also act as Test Lead to make certain decisions) and Tester #2.
 One work week each, total of 80 hours.
 * Ubuntu 16.04 operating system as testing platform.

 # 2. Test strategy